hendricksonen/flyawaygenome/README.md

 ## First Long-read Polishing Step

-First, on the Galaxy server, map eads.trimmed.wimp.farm.Ov.fq to the draft genome using minimap2 with the parameters
+First, on the Galaxy server, map reads.trimmed.wimp.farm.Ov.fq to the draft genome using minimap2 with the parameters

      --map-ont